hashcloak/Meson/docs/docs/docs.md

   hashcloak/meson:master
 ```

 It is important that the IPv4 address you use is reachable by the authority node.
-To look at the logs see [Logs](#log-files)
+To look at the logs see [Logs](#log-files).

 #### Currency Service for the Provider